sserver224/XInput-Bass-Vibrator/README.md

 3. On the newly created filter, select the VB Cable as your monitor output.

 Launch the app.
 Then, go to Windows Settings then System > Sound > Volume mixer > Bass Vibrator (expand) then select CABLE Output as the input device for that app.
 Relaunch the app for the settings to take effect.

+Note: The audio splitting program must be running for the program to work.